UlysseChopard/UlysseChopard/README.md

 ### Hi there 👋

+I'll be avalable for work on april 2022.

-You can join me at : *chopard.ulysse@gmail.com*
+You can reach me at : *chopard.ulysse@gmail.com*

 Glad to meet you !

 #### Next ideal job

 - Junior web application developer
-- Begining on april 2022
-- Remote
 - Javascript stack (Vanilla JS, Vue, NodeJs, Express, Cypress, MongoDB, Mongoose)
 - A thrive for complex problem solving and learning